TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 The idea is to determine the heat loss for each room.
 The heating system is designed to generate enough heat to cover the loss at any time of the year.
 Damon needed to know the size of each room, which walls are external, location of external doors and windows, location and size of radiators, and the levels of insulation for windows, doors, floors, walls and roof.

 Our house is a 1929 semi-detached.
 It has cavity wall insulation.
 The ground floor has suspended wooden floors with no insulation.
-The attic was converted into another room with insulation compliant with 2008 building regulations.
+The attic was converted into another bedroom with insulation compliant with 2008 building regulations.
 It's a typical, middle of the road, UK house.

 The end result is an estimated heat loss of 6kW at -3°C outside.
-Heat loss scales linearly with the temperature difference between inside and outside, so that's equivalent to 300W heat loss per degree.
+Heat loss scales linearly with the temperature difference between inside and outside.
+We keep the indoor temperature at 17°C, so that's equivalent to 300W heat loss per degree difference between indoor and outdoor temperature.

 With our existing radiators, a heat pump would need a flow temperature of 55°C to cover a presumed worst case heat loss of 6kW.
 I pushed for a more efficient design.
 Replacing 6 radiators with double or triple width versions occupying the same footprint would bring the design temperature down to 45°C.